Here are 5 reasons to try Mozilla's overhauled Firefox Daylight browser for Android

-Mozilla on Tuesday released an overhauled version of its Firefox browser for Android phones that features better speed and stronger privacy.
-Dubbed Firefox Daylight, the new version is available in Europe and will be released in North America on Thursday.
+Mozilla released Firefox Daylight on Tuesday, an overhauled version of its Firefox browser for Android phones that marks a new step to claim some influence player in the crucial mobile market.
+The new browser, with better speed and stronger privacy, is available in Europe and will be released in North America on Thursday.

-About 33 million people use Firefox on Android each month, about a sixth the 208 million browser's total users.
-But Firefox still pales in comparison to Google Chrome, which more than a billion people use across 2 billion devices.
+About 33 million people use Firefox on Android each month, about one-sixth the 208 million browser's total users.
+But Firefox still pales in comparison to Google Chrome, with more than a billion people using it across 2 billion devices.

-Mozilla said Firefox Daylight offers a host of improvements over the previous Firefox for Android.
+Mozilla said Firefox Daylight offers a number of improvements over the previous Firefox for Android.
 Among them:

-- Daylight launches about 10% faster than the previous version.
+- Daylight opens web pages about 10% faster than the previous version.
 It's also more responsive when you're scrolling or tapping.

 - It has new privacy muscle in the form of Mozilla's Enhanced Tracking Protection, designed to block advertisers and publishers from logging your online behavior.